 The round camera case design of QHY600 and the high resolution, large area, small pixel array is an ideal match for RASA optical systems.

-Choose between three models:
+Choose between following models:

-- The Photographic Model QHY600 PHOTO or the Professional Model QHY600 PRO.
+- The Photographic Model QHY600 PH or the Professional Model QHY600 PRO.
 Each model is available in monochrome or color.
 Image quality is identical between the two models, however the Professional Model with the longer body has additional features.